The Jetset Society

 Discussing the technical setup too late

-Power supply, placement, setup and timing should be clarified early so that everything runs calmly and professionally on the event day.
+Power supply, placement, setup, soundcheck and schedule should be clarified early so that everything runs calmly and professionally on the wedding day.

 No clear enquiry

-The more precisely the date, location, number of guests and desired programme items are communicated, the more suitable the offer will be.
+The more precisely the date, location, guest count and desired programme items are communicated, the more suitable the offer will be.

 Checklist for a good enquiry